DestryyyGIT/dicemaker_revamp/README.md

 Let me know if you guys encounter any bugs, it's definitely still far from perfect.
 I will not be incorporating compatibility with other emulators, but I welcome somebody else to take on the challenge!

 How To Run:
 - Download EXE (This will likely trigger anti-virus.
 This application does not need admin rights to run; however, it does conduct port scanning (through adb), it does create/terminate subprocesses and threads, and due to the nature of wrapping it using PyInstaller, files may be created in a temp folder that the Python dependencies need.
-The source code is below and transparent.
+The source code is uploaded here and transparent.
 Relevant VT Link: [VirusTotal - dicemaker1.2.exe](https://www.virustotal.com/gui/file/9ac17825685a508a7bc4f9da343c4895e8be5e865fe69a61e693c7b2a0f38b1c/detection).

 And for additional context, the original dice.exe also gets flagged as malware.
 [VirusTotal - Dice.exe](https://www.virustotal.com/gui/file/e3cb7800f4fc723cff0a1136be7d352b71882d48a7fb741d06141a317cbfbe8b/behavior)